HKUDS/SSLRec/docs/User Guide.md

 # User Guide
-The user guide contains the following content, you can quickly jump to the corresponding section
+The user guide contains the following content, you can quickly jump to the corresponding section.

 + Architecture Design of SSLRec

 ## Architecture Design of SSLRec
-SSLRec is a unified self-supervised recommendation algorithm framework, which includes the following 6 main basic classes.
+SSLRec is a unified self-supervised recommendation algorithm framework, which includes the following 5 main parts.
 ### DataHandler
 **DataHandler** is used to read the raw data, perform data preprocessing (such as converting to a sparse matrix format), and finally organize the data into a DataLoader for training and testing.
 In our design, it contains two important functions: